-The tenant has had to pay nearly $1000 to the landlord, some of which is for damage to carpets and curtains after she left her cats shut in a room.
+The tenant has had to pay nearly $1000 to the landlord, some of which is for damage to carpets and curtains after she shut her cats in a room.
 The decision is in contrast to what many landlords have been facing around the country.

-People drunkenly falling through skylights and dogs wrecking carpets after being locked inside are incidents landlords are having to pay to fix in the fallout from the Holler and Rouse v Osaki case.
+Landlords are having to pay for people drunkenly falling through skylights and dogs wrecking carpets after being locked inside in the fallout from the Holler and Rouse v Osaki case.

 The Court of Appeal ruled a tenant did not have to pay for damage after leaving a pot of oil on the stove and causing a fire, and this has left it nearly impossible for landlords to claim costs for accidental damage, NZ Property Investors Federation executive officer Andrew King said.